Prepare for Bunion Surgery Los Angeles & New York City

 If you want to have the best bunion surgery results then its important to prepare for bunion surgery.
 Patients who follow post bunion surgery instructions tend to have better results.
 While you may have the best bunion surgeon performing your bunionectomy, you must also be the best patient you can be.

-While many patients travel to New York City for bunion surgery with Dr. Blitz, some patients simply cannot make the trip, and below are some important guidelines to help you do things to improve your chances of having a successful bunion surgery from the patients side.
+While many patients travel to New York City or Los Angeles for bunion surgery with Dr. Blitz, some patients simply cannot make the trip, and below are some important guidelines to help you do things to improve your chances of having a successful bunion surgery from the patients side.

 Three Steps To Helping Yourself Get The Best Outcome After Bunion Surgery